Alethio/pantheon/docs/EthStats/Lite-Network-Health-Monitor.md

 historical statistics about the network nodes.

-The lite version supports in-memory persistence or using Redis to persist a fixed number of blocks (by default, the last 3000.
+The lite version supports in-memory persistence or using Redis to persist a fixed number of blocks (by default, 3000.
 The full version requires PostgreSQL or Cassandra to support persistence storage.
 The full version has a more complex configuration to run the services in cluster mode.

 View the Network Health Monitor for the [Ethereum MainNet](https://net.ethstats.io)